On this page you will learn about ArtMeshes.

 - When loading the .cmox file created in 2.1, the process of creating triangles was being executed using the calculation method for 3.0.

-- On 3.0, the calculation method for 2.1 works as long as no mesh editing (automatic or manual) is performed on each ArtMesh.
-The moc3 , moc has been changed so that it can be safely used with the same results as 2.1 by writing moc3 , moc as is.
+- In 3.0, the calculation method for 2.1 works as long as no mesh editing (automatic or manual) is performed on each ArtMesh.
+By exporting moc3 and moc files as is, they can be safely used with the same results as in 2.1.

-- The system is designed to switch to the 3.0 off-style triangulation process once the mesh editing (automatic or manual) of each ArtMesh is performed on the 3.0.
+- The system is designed to switch to the 3.0 off-style triangulation process once the mesh editing (automatic or manual) of each ArtMesh is performed in the 3.0.

 - 3.0.07 fixes a bug that occurred prior to 3.0.06 and improves the connection to be cleaner and safer.